 According to Pew Research center, 70% of Latinos over 18 have access to a smartphone making the demographic the fastest growing user in the smartphone space.
 Uulala will be the ecosystem to create markets that previously did not exist and will provide social impact for generations as the financial tool for Latino banking solutions.
 Uulala provides financial services such as remittance, digital credit building, micro-loans, bill pay, cashback rewards, B2B services, and financial education.
 Uulala is launching via an Initial Coin Offering (ICO) in 2018 and is in private presale stage now.
 To learn more about the Uulala token sale please visit https://tokensale.uulala.io/ and review the whitepaper.

-Matthew Loughran is a highly accomplished Senior Executive, C-Suite Officer and Entrepreneur in the FinTech and 4IR industries.
+Matthew is an accomplished senior executive and social impact entrepreneur in the emerging technology field.
 He holds a B.S. in Biology and Marketing from Loyola University Maryland, an Executive M.B.A. from Washington State University.
-Matthew writes about innovation, marketing, and human capital management; and is a tech radio-host (Future Tech—WCKG Chicago and iHeart Radio syndicated).
+Matthew writes about innovation, marketing, and human capital management; and is a tech radio host (Future Tech—WCKG Chicago and iHeart Radio syndicated).
 Matthew is a TED Educator and contributing author to Business 2 Community, Small Business Trendsetters, Marketing Insiders, Business.com, and Thrive Global.